Do you know the actual definition of a myth?

-They’re not the same thing.
+They’re NOT the same thing.
 In fact, they’re two very different things.
-But that difference is subtle and so often missed or misconstrued.
-But the impact it has on the day-to-day is HUGE.
+But that difference is subtle and often missed or misconstrued.
+But the IMPACT it has on the day-to-day is HUGE.

 If you find yourself getting caught up in the hustle like the rest of the creative industry, before you pin that shiny busy badge for the world to see, stop and ask yourself: Am I being productive or just busy?